corentinclichy/corentinclichy/README.md

 ### Hi there 👋

+I'm Corentin, front-end Developer specialized in React.js and focused on building high-quality project `:relaxed:`

 <!--
 **corentinclichy/corentinclichy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.